GLOBAL MARKETS-Central bank uncertainty weighs on shares; oil falls

 Australian shares also bucked the downtrend, rising 0.8 percent after the Reserve Bank of Australia kept its cash rate steady at a record low 2.5 percent, as was widely expected.

-In commodity markets, gold slipped 0.2 percent in its seventh straight day of slight losses, while copper rose 0.3 percent.
+In commodity markets, gold slipped 0.2 percent while copper fell 0.1 percent in its fourth straight daily decline.

 * Qatar Petroleum CEO: Brexit not a game-changer for investment (Adds details, quote)